JohnF1984/Myapp/README.md

 Name: John Fitzpatrick

 ###Overview.
-Based on the inspirational Geroge Constanza (of Seinfeld fame) who became rich by creating an app that listed all the public toilets in New York City and where they were, I decided I wanted to do something similar with breastfeeding facilities around Ireland.
+Based on the inspirational George Constanza (of Seinfeld fame) who became rich by creating an app that listed all the public toilets in New York City and where they were, I decided I wanted to do something similar with breastfeeding facilities around Ireland.
 The source of this idea came from a family holiday last year in which we were travelling from Waterford to Westport but had to stop somewhere around Gort to feed our child.
 I thought at the time...
 Wouldn't it be wonderful if there was an application that would let me know where such a public amenty might be?

 This is an attempot at such an application.
 It has such a list of breastfeeding facilities available. (based on underlying json data).
 Here you can search by county/town or what's the most popular.
 Underlying information for each facility deals with on-site parking/directions and other baby friendly amenities close by.